Mihailo Obrenović, Prince of Serbia: First reign

-Life in exile
+Life in exile, forbidden love, marriage

-After the overthrow, Prince Mihailo withdrew from Serbia across the Sava and Danube with around one thousand of his adherents.
+After the overthrow, Prince Mihailo withdrew from Serbia across the rivers of Sava and Danube with around one thousand of his adherents.
 His destiny was decided by Austria and Turkey.
-Prince Mihailo was directed to the estate of his sister Savka Nikolić, while Princess Ljubica was sent to Novi Sad.
-She died there in 1843.
+Prince Mihailo was directed to the estate of his sister, Princess Jelisaveta Obrenović, Baroness Nikolić de Rudna (1818-1848), while his mother, Princess Ljubica was sent to Novi Sad.
+She died there alone in 1843.
 Mihailo organized her burial at Krušedol monastery.